Return to Work – Issues to Consider

 by Tucker Clagett | Posted in Workers' Compensation | Reading Time: 5 minutes

 If we have a dispute with the workers’ compensation insurer over your medical care, they will often schedule you for an IME.
 That stands for “Independent Medical Examination.”
 This post will explain what an IME is and how you should prepare for it.
-You and I will discuss it a few days before it takes...
+If you need a Waldorf workers’ compensation attorney, contact us today for a free...

 Read More